-As you may recall, we were using the occurrence (or not) of monitoring sessions as an indicator of researcher presence, and therefore, in a way, of observation effort.
-We acknowledged that even on days without monitoring session, people from the hyena project may be present in the Serengeti (and be told about carcasses, move around in the park and find one, etc.).
+In short, I think that the spatio-temporal roadkill patterns that we detected and interpreted as biological effects could potentially result mostly from a bias in observation effort, as the data seem to suggest that carcasses are more likely to be detected during the wet season and in the short-grass plains.
+As you may recall, in the manuscript we were using the occurrence (or not) of monitoring sessions (observation at clan communal dens) as an indicator of researcher presence in the Serengeti, and therefore, in a way, of observation effort.
+We showed in the manuscript that such effort did not vary across seasons.
+In other terms, if we would only include in the study hyena carcasses found and handled by members of the hyena project, we could be fairly confident that there is no bias in observation effort.
+However, I wonder if there is such a bias when considering the additional carcasses that were found and handled by other persons, and which constitute a large proportion of the overall dataset.

-In the rest of this document, I’ll use the word “season” loosely to refer to the periods during which the migratory wildebeest herds are in the short-grass plains (wet season), in the North and in the Masai Maara Reserve (dry season) or in transit between these general locations (transit)
+In the rest of this document, I’ll use the word “season” loosely to refer to the periods during which the migratory wildebeest herds are in the short-grass plains (wet season), in the North and in the Masai Maara Reserve (dry season) or in transit between these general locations (transit).

-I checked the number of carcasses that were found on a day without monitoring session, by season (Figure 1).
+In order to see whether carcasses detected by other persons than members of the hyena project did not vary across seasons, I checked the number of carcasses that were found on a day without monitoring session, by season (Figure 1).
 Do not pay attention to the absolute numbers, as the seasons do not have the same length, we’re interested in proportions here.
 As you can see, in the dry season, this proportion is 0/13, whereas in the wet season, it’s 21/47.

-As I mentioned above, it’s not surprising that carcasses are found on days without monitoring sessions.
+It’s not surprising that carcasses are found on days without monitoring sessions.
+Even on days without monitoring session, people from the hyena project may be present in the Serengeti (and be told about carcasses, move around in the park and find one, etc.).
 What I found surprising was the striking difference between the proportion of carcasses found on a day without monitoring session in the wet VS the dry season.
 So I wondered whether the excess of carcasses found during the wet season (and reciprocally the deficit of carcasses found during the dry season), after controlling for season length, could be due to biases in observation effort and thus in detection probability.
-Specifically, are there more researchers in the Serengeti during the wet season, so that a larger proportion of the carcasses are reported?
+Specifically, are there more researchers (who are not members of the hyena project) in the Serengeti during the wet season, so that a larger proportion of the carcasses are reported?

-A better (but still flawed) indicator to reveal variations in observation effort would be the affiliation of the person who reported the carcass i.e. hyena project or not (Figure 2).
+A better (but still flawed) indicator to reveal variations in observation effort would be the affiliation of the person who reported i.e. detected the carcass i.e. hyena project or not (Figure 2).
 As you see there are a lot of carcasses for which we don’t know who reported it (NA), as well as a few carcasses for which I’m unsure whether the person belongs to the hyena project.
-It’s not very striking, and it’s hard to tell with all the NAs, but it seems that again, the proportion of carcasses found by the hyena project is lower during the wet season than it is during the dry season, potentially indicating that there are more observers and therefore a higher chance of detecting carcasses in the wet season.
+It’s not very striking but it seems that again, the proportion of carcasses found by the hyena project (in pink) is lower during the wet season than it is during the dry season, potentially indicating that there are more observers who are not members of the hyena project and therefore a higher chance of detecting carcasses in the wet season.